PRIS-CV/Mixture-of-Hand-Experts/README.md

 pip install -e .[all]
 pip install -v -e third-party/ViTPose
 ```
+Notes: About the installation of hamer, please refer to https://github.com/geopavlakos/hamer
 ## Get Started
 First you should put your models as follow:
 ```